openlegend/core-rules/core/SRD.md

 illusion.

 -   **Power Level 1** - Taste
 -   **Power Level 2** - Sound
 -   **Power Level 2** - Smell
 -   **Power Level 2** - Touch
 -   **Power Level 3** - Sight
 -   **Power Level 6** - All Senses

 Your Influence attribute score determines the maximum area that your phantasm can cover as follows.
-The dimensions are depth, width, and height (all squares must touch but can be in any shape/pattern)
+The dimensions are depth, width, and height (all squares must touch but can be in any shape,pattern)

 -   Influence 1 - 5' x 5' x 5'
 -   Influence 3 - 10' x 10' x 10'
 -   Influence 5 - 15' x 15' x 15'
 -   Influence 7 - 20' x 20' x 20'
 -   Influence 8 - 30' x 30' x 30'
 -   Influence 9 - 40' x 40' x 40'

-**Special**

-When you invoke the phantasm bane, your Influence action roll determines who is convinced by the illusion.
+**Special:** When you invoke the phantasm bane, your Influence action roll determines who is convinced by the illusion.
 Any creatures with a Resolve defense score less than or equal to your roll will believe the phantasm to be real and will react accordingly.
 Those with a higher Resolve score will